 Maintaining one’s hygiene is the most important task to lead a healthy life, and this takes center stage during menstruation.
 The situation, however, is stuck up in the rural areas of India here women still face hygiene challenges especially when it comes to menstruation.
-A research conducted in the Chamrabaad village of Bokaro district, Jharkhand reveals that the pond where women bathed was also the dumping ground for those few who used sanitary napkins.
+When it comes to menstrual hygiene in rural India, a research conducted in the Chamrabaad village of Bokaro district, Jharkhand reveals that the pond where women bathed was also the dumping ground for those few who used sanitary napkins.
 Their ordeals don’t just end here for these women are the worse sufferers of hygiene problems.

 Lack of Closed Spaces